btodorovic/management-vrf/README.md

 More information is available on the relevant <a href="https://www.juniper.net/documentation/en_US/junos/topics/topic-map/management-interface-in-non-default-instance.html">Junos OS Documentation page</a>.
 Although this feature was introduced in Junos 17.3R1, none of the services was routing-instance-aware in that release, so in that case an additional step is required for services not operating within the **mgmt_junos** routing instance.
+See [table above](#table) for the full overview of the minimum Junos OS Release where certain services became routing-instance-aware.

 Similar to the [non-default management VRF](#fake) use case, we need to use the [**next-table**](https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/static-edit-routing-options.html) knob at the **[edit routing-options static route <\*>]** configuration level, to leak various BSS/OSS/NMS routes from **mgmt_junos.inet.0** into **inet.0**.
 This option should be applied after all steps described in this chapter are applied.
 More information about this can be found [here](#mgmt_junos_inet0).